 |Tucker’s Place||Multiple Locations||American, Steaks, Burgers||Multiple Locations|

-You also need to be careful about what you put in the patty and how much you put in it as adding in pieces or slices of food that are too large can cause the patty to fall apart during the cooking process.
+You also need to be careful about what you put in the patty.
+Adding in pieces or slices of food that are too large can cause it to fall apart.
 With that in mind, be sure to finely chop vegetables such as onion and garlic.
 Try not to work with the patty more than is necessary to help it maintain stability.

 If you need to work with a type of meat that tends to fall apart easily such as ground turkey, you can remedy this by incorporating dry breadcrumbs with the meat.
 The breadcrumbs serve the purpose of soaking up the excess moisture.
-This is a handy tip to keep in mind if you are fond of adding condiments like steak sauce or applesauce to your patties.
+Keep in mind if you are fond of adding condiments like steak sauce or applesauce to your patties.